makersacademy/chitter-challenge/README.md

 To make the most of the ActiveRecord syntax Peep.create(params[:peep]) I needed to name the "message" box peep[message]

 User Story 2:
 Fairly straight forward.
-Consolidated understanding of the <li class='peep'...> to allow spec to find first('.peep')
+Consolidated understanding of the <li class='peep'> to allow spec to find first('.peep')

+User Story 3:
+Consolidated use of .strftime
+Need to consider how this is displayed when applying CSS.

+User Story 4:

 ## Makers Instructions